What to Do in a Dental Emergency

 What are some causes of dental emergencies?

-Playing sports, riding bikes, car accidents, work-related accidents, even rough play in and around your home, can lead to oral injuries resulting in a dental emergency.
+Playing sports, riding bikes, car accidents, work-related accidents, even rough play in and around your home, can lead to dental injuries resulting in a dental emergency.

 Other causes, include chipping a tooth drinking from glass bottles or eating something very hard that breaks or cracks a tooth.